esthesis-iot/esthesis-core/esthesis-core/esthesis-core-docs/docs/06-developers-guide/01-Dev Environment setup.md

 | Docker Registry  | registry.esthesis.localdev                | -                                 |

 ## Notes
-1. Before trying to log in to the application open the Keycloak URL into your browser in order to accept the self-signed certificate.
+1. Before trying to log in to the application open the (https) Keycloak URL into your browser in order to accept the self-signed certificate.
 Otherwise, the first redirect from the application's UI to Keycloak will fail.
 2. There is a convenience script `destroy.sh` in the root of each helm package.
 You can use it to fully erase all installations performed for that particular package together with any additional Kubernetes resources that do not get automatically deleted by uninstalling the Helm chart (for example, PVCs).
-3. Having everything in one single node may require you to increase certain OS limits, here are the ones we have found to be relevant in Ubuntu server 23.04:
+3. Installing all components for development under a single Kubernetes node may require you to increase certain OS limits, here are the ones we have found to be relevant in Ubuntu server 23.04:
 	```shell
 	sudo sysctl fs.inotify.max_user_instances=1280
 	sudo sysctl fs.inotify.max_user_watches=655360